 For payroll dates, refer to the Payroll schedules.

-Employees with questions about their check should email the HR Service Center or call 213-821-8100.
+Individuals with questions about their checks should email the HR Service Center or call 213-821-8100.

 Benefits during disability

 USC will continue to pay the employer portion for employees on approved leave.
-Note that to maintain coverage, the employee must continue to pay his/her portion of the insurance premium.
+In order to maintain coverage, the individual must continue to pay their portion of the insurance premium.

 In cases where:

-- An employee is receiving workers’ compensation benefits from our workers’ comp administrator (Broadspire) in lieu of disability payments, or
+- An individual is receiving workers’ compensation benefits from the workers’ comp administrator (Broadspire) in lieu of disability payments, or

 - If disability payments are not sufficient to pay benefit premiums, or

-- An employee is receiving disability benefits from the state,
+- An individual is receiving disability benefits from the state,

-the employee must arrange to continue paying his/her portion of the benefit premiums.
-Premium payments must be made via credit card or cashier’s check made payable to “USC” and mailed to USC Benefits at 3720 S Flower St, CUB 200, Los Angeles, CA 90089-0704.
+the individual must arrange to continue paying their portion of the benefit premiums.
+Premium payments must be made via HealthEquity.

-The Employee Gateway’s “Going on leave?” section has more information on benefit eligibility and time off accruals during leave.
+The Employee Gateway’s “Going on leave?” section has more information on the following:

 Returning to work

-If an employee is release to return to work but working a reduced schedule (i.e., four hours per day), at the end of each pay period the employee must fax a timesheet with dates and hours worked to Broadspire at 888-488-9544.
+If an employee is released to return to work but working a reduced schedule (i.e., four hours per day), at the end of each pay period, the individual must fax a timesheet with dates and hours worked to Broadspire at 888-488-9544.
 It will be used to calculate wage loss.
-Include claim number on all faxes sent to Broadspire.
-If employee needs their claim number, they should call Broadspire at 800-495-2315.
+Include the claim number on all faxes sent to Broadspire.
+If the employee needs their claim number, they should call Broadspire at 800-495-2315.
 Failing to do this in a timely manner will result in a late disability payment.

-If the employee has been released to return to work with physical or hourly restrictions, they should notify their supervisor/HR Partner and Interactive Process Center of Excellence (IPCOE).
-The HR Partner and IPCOE will assess whether the employee can be accommodated based on the restrictions.
-If it is determined that your home department can accommodate, you must return to work on the agreed-upon return date.
+If the individual has been released to return to work with physical or hourly restrictions, they should notify their supervisor, HR Partner, and the Interactive Process Center of Excellence (IPCOE).
+The HR Partner and IPCOE will assess whether the individual can be accommodated based on the restrictions.
+If it is determined that their home department can accommodate, the individual must return to work on the agreed-upon return date.

 For more information, please email the HR Service Center at uschr@usc.edu or call 213-821-8100.
 More information can be found in the Return-to-Work section of the Unpaid Accommodated Medical Leave policy.